jakeehmann42/workoutTracker/README.md

 ## Creditors

-No creditors were present on this project.
+No creditors were present on this assignment.